Skip to content

 newtestcreatedscreen

-Click on the Record button to display the "Select an Application to Record" dialog:
+Click the Record button to display the "Select an Application to Record" dialog:

 sar_dialog_java

-Choose the AUT JAVA process from the list of running applications, change the library selection from Auto to Java and click Select.
+Choose the AUT JAVA process from the list of running applications, change the library selection from Auto to Java, and click Select.

 rad_java1